juanformoso/api-doc/README.md

     <import resource="classpath:ar/com/jmfsg/documentation/application-context.xml" />

-3) Write your *doc file* -- se the [sample application](https://github.com/juanformoso/api-doc-sample) with an example.
+3) Write your *doc file* -- see the [sample application](https://github.com/juanformoso/api-doc-sample) with an example.

 4) Specify where to find the *doc file*